 Testnets are the networks meant to be used to test decentralized applications (dApps), smart contracts etc. before deploying it to the mainnet.
-There are many testnets in the Ethereum blockchain such as Goerli/Prater, Rinkeby, Ropsten, Kovan etc. In this article, let us have a look on the Sepolia testnet.An update
+There has been many testnets in the Ethereum blockchain such as Ropsten, Goerli, Rinkeby, Kovan etc. Sepolia is the recent most testnet depolyed for Ethereum's Proof of Work test network and is expected to replace Ropsten.

 June 20, 2022: Sepolia Beacon Chain is live!